coolmaksat/hvpapp/README.md

 # Synthetic Exomes

-Our prepared set of synthetic exome are available [here](http://www.cbrc.kaust.edu.sa/onto/pvp/synthetic_exomes/).
+Our prepared set of synthetic exomes are available [here](http://www.cbrc.kaust.edu.sa/onto/pvp/raw_exomes/).
 This directory contains VCF-format synthetic exomes.
 The file `clinvar_variants.txt` contains a list of pathogenic ClinVar variants used to create the synthetic exomes (with their OMIM IDs).
 The i-th variant in `clinvar_variants.txt` is used to create `var_i.vcf` synthetic exome.
 The subdirectory `wo_maf` contains unfiltered VCF files while `with_maf/` contains pre-filtered exomes based on MAF (i.e filter out variants with MAF > 1%).

+# Synthetic Genomes

+Our prepared set of synthetic genomes are available [here](http://www.cbrc.kaust.edu.sa/onto/pvp/raw_genomes/).
+This directory contains VCF-format synthetic genomes.
+The file `clinvar_variants.txt` contains a list of pathogenic ClinVar variants used to create the synthetic genomes (with their OMIM IDs).
+The i-th variant in `clinvar_variants.txt` is used to create `var_i.vcf` synthetic exome.
+The subdirectory `wo_maf` contains unfiltered VCF files while `with_maf/` contains pre-filtered exomes based on MAF (i.e filter out variants with MAF > 1%).

+## Results for the above sets of synetheic exomes and genomes can be found [here](http://www.cbrc.kaust.edu.sa/onto/pvp/exome_results/) and  [here](http://www.cbrc.kaust.edu.sa/onto/pvp/genome_results/).
+Please note that these results were obtained using PVP version 1.0.

 # Contact